Orin-beep/PlasRAG/README.md

 python retrieve.py --query "(not VF1000) and CH2000 and HO4013" --retrieve_db PlasRAG
 ```
 ### Output
-The matching plasmid IDs will be printed directly in the terminal.
+The matching plasmid IDs and the sequences will be saved in a csv file and fasta file.
-For example:

-The eligible plasmids aligning with the query expression '(not VF1000) and CH2000 and HO4013' are the NC_010378.1 sequence.

 ## Full command-line options
 preprocessing.py: